 Enrolment fee (once)

 Please find more information about funding options on our page "Financing your studies".
 Our Student Advisory Service will be happy to answer any questions you may have.

 We look forward to getting to know you.
 This is our application process:

-- You apply online at our SRH Universities Application Portal
+- You apply online via our SRH Universities Application Portal

 - If you meet the admission requirements, we will invite you to an entrance examination*

 - If you your entrance examination is successful, you will receive an acceptance letter and the study contract

 - You will sign the study contract and send it back to us

 - We will prepare your letter of admission for you

 - You take part in our Welcome Week and then it begins!